 Bait for Yeadon Tarn

-As I’ve already mentioned, the bailiffs sell the best quality pellet that you can get and it’s a great food source for the carp.
+As I’ve already mentioned, the bailiffs sell the best quality carp pellets that you can get and it’s a great food source for the carp.
 (And not ridiculously priced like the tackle shops either).

 In terms of carp bait companies and boilie flavours, most good quality bait will do the trick.
 The likes of Sticky Bait’s The Krill and Manilla are known to do well.
+Bailiffs actually sell Manilla in shelf life for £10 a kilo, which you can grab from the onsite hut.
 Other than that, a few local companies including S.C.
 Baits and Swirl Baits see plenty of their stuff going into the Tarn and achieving good results.

 Outside of pellet and boilie, I’ll never head to the tarn without a few tins of sweetcorn.
 It’s one of the most successful baits on the tarn and most of my captures have been on double fake corn over lake pellet and boilie.